wildfyre-app/server/docs/areas/posts.rst

-To remove a post from the users stack and spread or skip it make a `POST` request to `/areas/<area>/<id>/spread/<spread>/`, where spread is eighter 1, to spread the post, or 2, to skip the post.
+To remove a post from the users stack and spread or skip it make a `POST` request to `/areas/<area>/<id>/spread/<spread>/`, where spread is either 1, to spread the post, or 2, to skip the post.

 To spread or skip a post you need to have the card in your stack.